-Dennis is responsible for the administrative oversight and strategic direction of the Volunteer and Service-Learning Center.
-He joined the VSLC team in August 2012.
-Dennis earned a B.A. in philosophy from Loyola University Maryland, M.Div. from Weston Jesuit School of Theology/Boston College, and is a Ph.D. candidate in higher education administration at Morgan State University’s School of Education and Urban Studies.
-His dissertation research focuses on the formation of student culture around civic engagement and activism.
+Dennis is responsible for the administrative oversight and strategic direction of the Center for Leadership and Civic Engagement.
+He joined the CLCE team in August 2012.
+Dennis earned a B.A. in philosophy from Loyola University Maryland, M.Div. from Weston Jesuit School of Theology/Boston College, and a Ph.D. in higher education administration from Morgan State University’s School of Education and Urban Studies.
+His dissertation research focused on the formation of student culture around civic engagement and activism.
 Before coming to ECU, Dennis worked at Loyola University Maryland's Center for Community Service and Justice coordinating leadership development and co-curricular service-learning programs.
 He also served as a social justice minister at Canisius College in Buffalo, NY.
 His professional interests include leadership development, service-learning, campus-community partnerships, social justice education, and qualitative research methods.
-Outside of work, Dennis enjoys spending time with his family, fishing and camping, and baseball.

 Nichelle Shuck, Associate Director for Student Leadership and Educational Programs